 - The credentials and training of the healthcare aides they employ

 Read on to learn about some additional questions that you may want to add to your list.

 Questions to Ask About the Agency

-Before you ask any questions about caregivers, you’ll want to learn some of the background and history of the agency.
-Find out how they got started in the home healthcare industry and how long they’ve been in business.
-Has the agency won any awards for quality services?
+Before you ask any questions about caregivers, you’ll want to learn some of the background and history of the agency, including:

 Most states regularly review licensed home healthcare agencies.
 You may want to ask when the last review was and where you can get a copy of it.
 If you can’t get a copy right away, check with your state health department and see if you can get a copy there.